clarity20/tql/README.md

 _*The guided tour: Coming soon*_

 ### Auto-execution mode
-To run TQL with query execution turned on (the default), you must set up the following three (3) items.
-A quick example follows:
+To run TQL with query execution turned on (the default behavior), you must set up the following three (3) items.
+We illustrate with a quick example:
 1. a TUI program capable of submitting SQL queries to your RDBMS.
 For MySQL users, this typically means the "mysql" binary bundled with MySQL.
 2. a small wrapper script or shell function for the binary that either knows